cpioarchiver to copy and back up files |

 cannot save files larger than two gigabytes in size in an archive.
 When storing

-archives in ASCII (because of -c
+archives in ASCII (because of -c),

-cannot save files larger than eight gigabytes in size
+cpio cannot save files larger than eight gigabytes in size

 in an archive.
 However, other programs that extract files from

-archives may be unable to properly extract files larger
+cpio archives may be unable to properly extract files larger

-issues a warning to that effect
+than two gigabytes and cpio issues a warning to that effect

 when you attempt to save such a file.

-option of cpio
+The -u option of cpio calls the

-utility.
+sort utility.
 To ensure that this

 option works correctly, you should make certain that the MKS Toolkit

-utility (or one compatible with
+sort utility (or one compatible with

 it) is the first one located by the command search path.